SONGS OF THE WATER SPIRITS ORIGINAL SOUNDTRACK

 Il Sindaco follows Renato Natale, mayor of Casal Di Principe, in his long civil fight against Camorra.
 Besides taking part in the editing process, it's been an honor and pleasure to provide a musical score for this little but important project.

 Two stories of human survival in environments made hostile by war, corruption and racquet.
-WM

 SOUND FICTION, SCIENCE FICTION IN LIBRARIES

-In the whirlwind of recent projects I am pleased to present a new experiment featuring myself and the ubiquitous Mario Cominotti: Sound Fiction is the name we have given to the anthological reading dedicated to science fiction we will premiere in Milan at the Baggio Library on Thursday, November 13th.
-Readings by Frederick Brown, Ray Russell, Rod Serling, Arthur C. Clarke, Jorge Luis Borges (with adaptations and translations of the original texts), live soundtrack and interspersed musical tributes to Bernard Herrmann, Vangelis, area, Battiato and ... some original composition.
+In the whirlwind of recent projects I am pleased to present a new experiment featuring myself and the ubiquitous Mario Cominotti: Sound Fiction is the name we have given to the anthological reading dedicated to science fiction which will premiere in Milan at the Baggio Library on Thursday, November 13th.
+Readings by Frederick Brown, Ray Russell, Rod Serling, Arthur C. Clarke, Jorge Luis Borges (with adaptations and translations of the original texts), live soundtrack and interspersed musical tributes to Bernard Herrmann, Vangelis, Area, Battiato and ... some original composition.

 It will be a spaced-out experience.
-WM

-INCOMING SHOWS AND NEW PROJECTS
+UPCOMING SHOWS AND NEW PROJECTS

 I'm going to perform in a couple of very different musical situations next month.